frederic-perez/AmE-dictionary/data/idioms.md

 __golden handcuffs__ :two: /GOL-den hand-kuhfs/ A situation that is undesirable, unenjoyable, or unfulfilling but that provides enough financial security as to make one unwilling or unable to leave.
 Lucrative incentives (financial benefits) given to an employee under certain conditions to discourage them from leaving.
 __golden ticket__ :two: A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success. _My programming experience is going to be my golden ticket out of this one-horse town._
 __golden touch__ The ability to earn a large amount of money or be very successful in any endeavor.
 From the Greek myth of King Midas, who was granted the ability to turn anything he touched into solid gold. _During the ’80s, he owned half of Las Vegas, but in recent years, he seems to have lost his golden touch._
-__golden years__ The years following one’s retirement (generally after the age of 65).
+__golden years__ :two::hammer: The years following one’s retirement (generally after the age of 65). _After such a hectic career, I plan to spend my golden years gardening, reading, and living as tranquilly as possible._
 __golf widow__ A woman whose husband frequently absents himself from home so as to go and play golf.
 __gomer__
 __gone jacket__ _A gone jacket._
 __gonzo__ _Gonzo journalism._
 __goo-goo eyes__ A visibly smitten or enamored facial expression, as of one who is romantically interested in someone else. _Well, if you keep staring at her with goo-goo eyes, she’ll know you like her sooner than later!_
-__good books__ :two: Favorable, kindly, or approving regard or treatment.
-Usually used in the phrase “in someone’s good books” or some variation thereof.
+__good books__ :three: Favorable, kindly, or approving regard or treatment.
+Usually used in the phrase “in someone’s good books” or some variation thereof. _John’s been in my good books ever since he helped get me out of debt._
 __good call__ :dart::three: A good decision or idea.
 The phrase does not have to be preceded by an article. _Hey, good call—I think the blue tie will bring out my eyes more, just like you said._ _Ordering this dish was definitely a good call—it’s delicious!_
-__good enough for jazz__ Sufficient to suit the purpose(s) at hand without needing to be perfect.
+__good enough for jazz__ :dart::two: Sufficient to suit the purpose(s) at hand without needing to be perfect. _There are still a few kinks to work out in how users’ comments are displayed, but it’s good enough for jazz at the moment._
 __good enough to eat__ To have an extremely beautiful or aesthetically pleasing appearance.
 __good for nothing__ Entirely without value; of no use whatsoever.
 (Hyphenated if used as a modifier before a noun.)
 __good for you(!)__ :three: A complimentary expression of encouragement for something that someone has done or received.